xwal/awesome-stars/topics.md

 ## xcode

-- [intitni/CopilotForXcode](https://github.com/intitni/CopilotForXcode) - The missing GitHub Copilot and ChatGPT Xcode Source Editor Extension
+- [intitni/CopilotForXcode](https://github.com/intitni/CopilotForXcode) - The missing GitHub Copilot, Codeium and ChatGPT Xcode Source Editor Extension
 - [XcodesOrg/XcodesApp](https://github.com/XcodesOrg/XcodesApp) - The easiest way to install and switch between multiple versions of Xcode - with a mouse click.
 - [chenhuimao/HMLLDB](https://github.com/chenhuimao/HMLLDB) - HMLLDB is a collection of LLDB commands to assist in the debugging of iOS apps.
 - [peripheryapp/periphery](https://github.com/peripheryapp/periphery) - A tool to identify unused code in Swift projects.